UCB-MIDS/r_bridge/reading_calls/mini_project.md

 The Seattle bike data is available[[here]](https://www.seattle.gov/transportation/projects-and-programs/programs/bike-program/bike-counters).
 But, somewhat annoyingly, for the busiest routes, they're only making a dashboard available.

 However, for the bike counter that is along the I-90 Bridge that separates Seattle from Richmond, they make the full dataset available.
-A link is[[here]](https://www.seattle.gov/transportation/projects-and-programs/programs/bike-program/bike-counters).
+A link is [[here]](https://www.seattle.gov/transportation/projects-and-programs/programs/bike-program/bike-counters).

 With this data:

 1. Download a .csv file of the data.
 2. Load this data
-    - If it is in your downloads folder: then you can read the data with the following call: `read_csv('~/Downloads/NAME_OF_THE_DATA_THAT_YOU_DOWNLOADED.csv')` where you will replace the `NAME_OF_THE_DATA_THAT_YOU_DOWNLOADED` callout with its actual name.
+    - If it is in your downloads folder: then you can read the data with the following call: `bike_data <- read_csv('~/Downloads/NAME_OF_THE_DATA_THAT_YOU_DOWNLOADED.csv')` where you will replace the `NAME_OF_THE_DATA_THAT_YOU_DOWNLOADED` callout with its actual name.
 3. See if you can work with the data to identify whether there are patterns:
     - Are there more east-bound or west-bound rides at certain parts of the day?
 Why might this be?
-    - Are there months of the year that there are more total (or less) total rides?
+    - Are there months of the year that there are more (or fewer) total rides?
     - Are the weekends different from the weekdays?

 One small complication is that the `date` field hasn't actually been turned into something that you can use.
 To use it (without using more advanced POSIX time series types), you will have to `mutate` pieces off of this data).